psgdev/xml2db/README.md

 This library is not tend to be used outside application and environment where it had been built.
 However, you can use it without warranty of any kind.

-Requires musqlidb from psgdev (added to plugin's composer.json)
+Requires musqlidb from psgdev.

 How to install

-add to application's composer.json the required lines and repositories
+add to application's composer.json the require lines and repositories

 "require": {
 "psgdev/musqlidb": "dev-master",